EricGebhart/xmonad-setup/README.md

 This is all pretty fresh.
 I've only been using xmonad 12 since July, 2016.
 This is my first major refactoring since creating my initial xmonad.hs mess.

+I use arch linux, so these are also the arch package names.

 You will need:
 * xmonad
 * xmonad-log-applet from my repos
 * dzen2
 * dmenu
-* rxvt unicode - or change xmonad.hs to point at your favorite terminal.
+* rxvt-unicode - or change xmonad.hs to point at your favorite terminal.
+* xcompmgr or compton if you want transparency to work.
+* adobe-source-code-pro-fonts
+* ttf-ubunt-font-family
+* ghc is nice to have for haskell coding. ie. if you modify xmonad.hs.

 A couple of things about keys, I'm still figuring what I want, but one of the things that effects my decisions is that I use a dvorak keyboard.
 I put my favorite commands on or close to the home row, which may not make sense on a qwerty keyboard.
 One menu that really stands out as dvorak specific is the floating window sub menu.
 It has commands on the right hand to place windows in 9 different places as if your right hand was on a keypad.
 Any time someone might be tempted to use `hjkl` as arrow keys I use `htns` which is the right hand home row.